gvwilson/sensibleadventures/misc/bear-02.md

 "'Scuse us, m'lady," the soldier in front said without breaking stride.
 Noxy pressed herself against the wall to let them past.

-*???* Cloak's wordless question popped into her mind like a raindrop into a still pond.
+*???* Charger's wordless question popped into her mind like a raindrop into a still pond.
 His agitation made her pulse race.

-*It's all right,* she mind-spoke back, suddenly guilty that her first thought had been Prince Lormay and not her cloud. *I'm coming.*
+*It's all right,* she mind-spoke back, suddenly guilty that her first thought had been Prince Thokmay and not her cloud. *I'm coming.*

 She waited for a gap in the bustle to dart across the entrance hall to Dolly and Princess Ogmin.
 The princess was sitting on a delicate